mkherman/HRS-logL/README.rst

 logL.py
 --------------

-This code computes the full log-likelihood map for planetary emission spectra cross-correlated with atmospheric emission models.
+This code computes the full log-likelihood map for high-resolution planetary emission spectra cross-correlated with atmospheric emission models.
 It was specifically written for CFHT ESPaDOnS observations of WASP-33b, cross-correlated with Fe I emission models.

 To run this code: